 Rosalind Dobson

-Rosalind studied English Literature at Magdalene College, Cambridge, before completing her professional training at the Royal College of Music, the Royal Conservatoire of Scotland, and the National Opera Studio (NOS).
+British/American Soprano Rosalind Dobson studied English at Cambridge before training at the Royal College of Music, the Royal Conservatoire of Scotland, and the National Opera Studio (NOS).

 Rosalind is generously supported by the Carne Trust.